kliuchyk/news-app/README.md

 Allows users to login and view some popular news from newsapi.org API

+User these credentials to login:
+username: admin
+password: 12345

 # API KEY

 You will need to get API KEY for local development: